K-Romanowicz/MECH105-Algorithms/Linear Regression/README.md

 - r2: r^2 value of linear regression, decimal between 0-1 (1 = 100%)

 ## Limitations:
-The plotting input and section of the function is not as efficient as I'd like.
-It currently does not accept a version of 'no', and only accepts one version of 'yes'.
+I'm currently working on improving the plotting variable.
+Currently, it works well for what I use it for, but that variable is not as versatile as I'd like.